SmashTaps/devops/README.md

   - _ANDROID_SIGNING_ALIAS_ : Alias name you provide when you create the `Key`.
   - _ANDROID_SIGNING_STORE_PASSWORD_ : Password you provide as store password when you create the `Key`.
   - _ANDROID_SIGNING_KEY_PASSWORD_ : Password you provide as key password when you create the `Key`.
-  - _ANDROID_SIGNING_KEY_ : Base 64 encorded `signing key` In order to convert your releaseKey.jks to base64 encoded one you gonna need `Openssl`. wirh below command you can create your base64encoded key file.
+  - _ANDROID_SIGNING_KEY_ : Base 64 encoded `signing key` In order to convert your releaseKey.jks to base64 encoded one you gonna need `Openssl`. with below command you can create your base64encoded key file.

          openssl base64 < some_signing_key.jks | tr -d '\n' | tee some_signing_key.jks.base64.txt